CounterpartyXCP/counterparty-core/docs/API.rst

 - "XCP"
 - "FOOBAR"

-.. _amounts:
+.. _quantitys:

-amounts & balances
+quantitys & balances
 ^^^^^^^^^^^^^^^^^^^^

-Anywhere where an amount is specified, it is specified in **satoshis** (if a divisible asset), or as whole numbers (if an indivisible asset).
+Anywhere where an quantity is specified, it is specified in **satoshis** (if a divisible asset), or as whole numbers (if an indivisible asset).
 To convert satoshis to floating-point, simply cast to float and divide by 100,000,000.

 Examples: